mkiser/WTFJHT/faq.md

 With WTFJHT, you will find an independent voice that is personally accountable and considerate for how the editorial choices impact others.
 I go to great lengths to cite the original source of news and draw from a diversity of sources.

 **When you link to multiple articles, how do you choose the order of the links?
 What is your criteria for doing so?** I try to cite the primary source of news whenever possible.
-This is often the large media organizations that are staffed up to break news, like the New York Times, Washington Post, CNN, NBC News, Wall Street Journal, Bloomberg, the Guardian, etc. After citing primary sources, I like to cite secondary sources that are either A) confirming the news or B) adding additional reporting.
+This is often the large media organizations that are staffed to break news, like the New York Times, Washington Post, CNN, NBC News, Wall Street Journal, Bloomberg, the Guardian, etc. After citing primary sources, I like to cite secondary sources that are either A) confirming the news or B) adding additional reporting.
 I try to "rank" the order of sources in parentheses based on how much impact they had on my written abstract summary (i.e. source that broke news, added additional reporting, or confirmed it).

 **What does the 📌 mean?** Where possible, I like to "re-up" news from the past to contextulize a current story without having to regurgitate all the past information.
 By pinning past abstract summaries in a sequential order below a new news story, we can tell a richer narrative without repeating information you may already know.
 And if you haven't been following along or you forgot, then the most salient background information is right there for ya.